United Nations Framework Convention on Climate Change: Conferences of the Parties (CoP)

 The United Nations Climate Change Conference are yearly conferences held in the framework of the UNFCCC.
 They serve as the formal meeting of the UNFCCC Parties (Conferences of the Parties) (COP) to assess progress in dealing with climate change, and beginning in the mid-1990s, to negotiate the Kyoto Protocol to establish legally binding obligations for developed countries to reduce their greenhouse gas emissions.
 Since 2005 the Conferences also served as the Meetings of Parties of the Kyoto Protocol (CMP) and since 2016 the Conferences also serve as Meeting of the Parties to the Paris Agreement (CMA).

 The first conference (COP1) was held in 1995 in Berlin.
 The 3rd conference (COP3) was held in Kyoto and resulted in the Kyoto protocol, which was amended during the 2012 Doha Conference (COP18, CMP 8).
 The COP21 (CMP11) conference was held in Paris in 2015 and resulted in adoption of the Paris Agreement.
 COP28 took place in the United Arab Emirates in 2023 and included the first global stocktake under the Paris Agreement.
 The UAE nominated Sultan al-Jaber, who is also head of Abu Dhabi's national oil company ADNOC, to preside over COP28.
-Azerbaijan will host COP29 in 2024.
+Azerbaijan hosted COP29 in 2024.
+COP30 was hosted in Brazil.